Witteborn/RapidRaidSync/README.md

 - **Automated RAID 0 Configuration**: Quickly set up a RAID 0 array with your chosen drives to maximize performance.
 - **Flexible Drive Selection**: Easily select which drives to include in the RAID array, with a default option to use all available drives except the boot drive.
 - **Filesystem Creation and Mounting**: Automatically formats the RAID array with `ext4` and mounts it at `/mnt/backup`.
-- **Daily Automated Backups**: Creates a backup script that synchronizes data from a remote server using `rsync` and schedules it to run daily at 3 AM.
+- **Daily Automated Backups**: Creates a backup script that synchronizes data from a remote server using `lftp` and schedules it to run daily at 3 AM.
+- **Instance Locking**: Utilizes `flock` to ensure that only one instance of the setup or backup script runs at a time, preventing conflicts and resource issues.
 - **User-Friendly Interface**: Interactive prompts guide you through each step, making it accessible even for users with minimal experience.
 - **Detailed Feedback**: Informative messages keep you updated on the script's progress, ensuring transparency and ease of use.
+- **Persistent RAID Configuration**: Ensures that the RAID array is correctly recognized and mounted after system reboots.

 ---